Emergency Communications Shift Supervisor

 EDUCATIONAL AND EXPERIENCE

-High school diploma, GED, HiSET, or equivalent certificate of competency, and three years of experience in the operation of a Computer Aided Dispatch system in a 9-1-1 center.
+High school diploma, GED, HiSET, or equivalent certificate of competency, and three years of experience in the operation of a Computer-Aided Dispatch (CAD) system in a 9-1-1 center, including emergency medical call taking and dispatch responsibilities.

 SUBSTITUTIONS